TNG/ApiCenter/README.md

 - Clone the repository
 - In a terminal, run `./gradlew :runAll`
 - In a browser, go to `localhost:8080`

-By default, user authentication is disabled.
-Login succeeds regardless of what password is entered.

 ### With Docker